dogweather/forkful/content/en/ruby/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?
-Converting a date to a string takes the date object and turns it into text we can read and use.
-Programmers do this to display dates in a human-friendly format or to prepare data for storage and interchange, like in JSON or CSV files.

 ## How to:
 Ruby makes it super easy to play around with dates and strings.
 Here's how you do it: